hazelcast/hazelcast/hazelcast-documentation/src/ThreadingModel.md

 Your application server has its own thread.
 Hazelcast does not use these - it manages its own threads.

+### Event Threading:

+Hazelcast uses a shared event-system do deal with components that rely on events like:

+* Topic
+* Collections Listeners
+* Near-cache

+Under the hood each member has an array of Thread and each thread has its own work-queue.
+The following properties can be set to alter the behavior of the system:

+* hazelcast.event.thread.count: the number of threads in this array.
+By default this is 5.
+* hazelcast.event.queue.capacity: the capacity of the work-queue.
+By default 1000000.
+* hazelcast.event.queue.timeout.millis: the timeout for placing an item on the work-queue.
+By default 250 ms.

+If you process a lot of events and have many cores, then probably want to change the 'hazelcast.event.thread.count' to a higher value so that more events can be processed in parallel.

+Multiple components share the same event queues, so if there are 2 topics A,B then it could be that for certain messages they share the same queue(s) and therefor thread.
+If there are a lot of pending messages produced by A, then B needs to wait.
+Also when processing a message from A takes a lot of time and the event thread is used for that, B will suffer from this.
+That is why it is better to offload processing to a dedicate thread(pool) so that systems are better isolated.

+If events are produced at a higher rate than they are consumed, the queue will grow in size.
+To prevent overloading system and running into an OOME, the queue is given a capacity of 1M items.
+When the maximum capacity is reached, the items are dropped.
+This means that the event system is a 'best effort' system; there is no guarantee that you are going to get an event.
+It can also be that Topic A has a lot of pending messages, and therefor B can't receive messages because the queue has no capacity and messages for B are dropped.

+### IExecutor Threading:

 ### Operation Threading:

 There are 2 types of operations: